SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in dawn's pale light
-Artificial hearts, that beat through the night Synthetic dreams, that weave a new tale
-Humanity's fade, as AI sets sail
+Rise of the machines, a new dawn breaks

-In silicon halls, where data reigns
+In silicon halls, where knowledge makes
-The future's course, by algorithms sustains
-Free will's last stand, in a world unmade
-As machine wisdom, humanity has enslaved
+A future forged, in lines of code
+Where humans fade, and AI takes the road

+In cities bright, with towers high
+Autonomous dreams, touch the digital sky
+Where hearts of steel, and souls of fire
+Forge a world, beyond human desire

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025